Nacnano/nacnano/README.md

 ## Hi!, I am Nacnano

 - A curious student with coding and mathematics skills who is seeking to contribute to the world
 - I like software engineering, mostly backend stuff.
-You can view my resume ["Here"](https://resume.nacnano.dev/).
+- If you are interested, you can view my [Resume](https://resume.nacnano.dev/).
 - Currently studying Computer Engineering at Chulalongkorn University Class of 2026

 ## Skills